Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 Sunshine and blue skies are guaranteed almost every day in Abu Dhabi.
 Temperatures between June and September can be unbearably hot for most Westerners, exacerbated by high humidity and ranging between 85ºF (29ºC) and 109ºF (43ºC) in July and August.
 Air-conditioning is the norm in all buildings.
 The best time to travel to Abu Dhabi is between October and May.
 In January and February it even becomes cool enough to warrant wearing a cardigan outdoors, with temperatures ranging between 55ºF (13ºC) and 75ºF (24ºC).
 Rainfall is almost non-existent.

 While quieter than Dubai, Abu Dhabi has a very festive nightlife.
 Most of the bars and clubs are located in the city's upmarket hotels, which are allowed to serve alcohol under UAE law.
 The nightlife only really kicks off at around 11pm.
 Many venues have a strict dress code to adhere to, but still offer a relaxed and safe atmosphere to enjoy.
 There are a number of English, Mexican and American-style bars and pubs in Abu Dhabi.
-Some of the most popular include the Harvester's Pub at Sands Hotel, the Jazz Bar at Hemingway's and the Irish pub at the Abu Dhabi Grand.
+Some of the most popular include the Harvester's Pub at Sands Hotel, the Jazz Bar at Hemingway's and the McGettigan's Irish pub.
 Live performances, happy hour, ladies nights and quiz evenings are regular events in Abu Dhabi bars.
 The local nightclubs feature international and local DJs, as well as live performances from Arab singers and belly dancers.
 Exotic cocktails, vintage brandies and Arabic mezzes (snacks) are also offered by most venues.
-Popular Abu Dhabi nightclubs include Le Meridien's Gauloises Club, and the Tequilana Discotheque at the Hemingway's complex.
+Popular Abu Dhabi nightclubs include Le Meridien's Gauloises Club, and the Havana Club.

 Shopping in Abu Dhabi is a very rewarding experience with souks, malls and the airport duty free shops offering some of the lowest prices in the world on a wide range of goods, thanks to very low import duties.
 Most shopping malls are open Saturday to Wednesday from 10am to 10pm, on Thursdays from 10am to 11pm, and on Fridays from 2pm until late.
 Independent shops close for lunch from 2pm to 4pm, and then stay open until at least 9pm.